writethedocs/www/docs/conf/na/2017/index.rst

                         <p class="schedule-home__desc">
-                          The last day of the conference, and we all have to say goodbye :( We will be running the main track of content in the Ballroom, and discussions downstairs in Lola's Room all day.
+                          The last day of the conference, and we all have to say goodbye :( We will be running the main track of content in the Ballroom, and <a href="/conf/na/2017/unconference/">Unconference</a>  downstairs in Lola's Room all day.
                         </p>
                       </div>
                     </div>